pxradiso/Acer-Aspire-3-A315-54K-Hackintosh/README.md

 - ❌ **Wi-Fi** – internal QCA9377 unsupported, use USB dongle
 - ❌ **Bluetooth** – use USB Bluetooth dongle
 - ❌ **Microphone not working** — The microphone has been tested but is currently non-functional.
-- ⚠️ **Hardware acceleration issue** – purple tint on external display (internal display works fine)
+~~- ⚠️ **Hardware acceleration issue** – purple tint on external display (internal display works fine)~~
+✅ Fixed thanks to [BudDeuce](https://discord.com/users/910329683726459010), who recommended [BetterDisplay](https://github.com/waydabber/BetterDisplay) for fixing display problems and unlocking refresh rates on external monitors.
+Big thanks to *waydabber* for this great tool!

 ---